pinguin999/ALPACA/lua-docs/docs/scene.md

 # Scenes

-An ALPACA game exists off at least one scene.
-A scene (Other engines may name this room or view) is the container for everything you have on screen.
+An ALPACA game consists of at least one scene.
+A scene (other engines may call it a room or view) is the container for everything you have on the screen.

-All informations are defined in a .json file.
-All scene files have to be in `data-src/scenes`.
+All the information is defined in a .json file.
+All scene files must be in `data-src/scenes`.
 Here is our example `data-src/scenes/test_chamber_one.json`.

 ```json
 {